theo-armour/maps-2021/sandbox/globe-us-county-indemnity/README.md

 This is a first pass at displaying the data.
 Further revisions might add more data

+* $$ per acre as colors with legend
+* Width of bar: total acres
 * Legends and colors developed in more detail
 * Rainfall or other weather difference with moving average is indicated
+* Add slider bar for years
+* Add functions that look for and report interesting data points
 * Continue investigation into data sources
 * Current year color indicates the difference with a moving averages of the data
 * Crop types and acres of crop areas are indicated